 adults (typically patients from birth through 18 years of age).
 General

-pediatricians primarily focus on common, day-to-day
+pediatricians primarily focus on

-more complex or chronic conditions.
+specialists for more complex or chronic conditions.

 - Genetics -